rohitkjohnedu/my_yade/doc/sphinx/mpy.rst

 In the centralized method of scene construction, the master process creates all the bodies of a scene and assigns subdomains to them.
 As part of mpy initialization some engines will be modified or inserted, then the scene is broadcasted to the workers.
 Each worker receives the entire scene, identifies its assigned bodies via :yref:`Body.subdomain` (if worker's :code:`rank==b.subdomain` the bodies are retained) and erase the others.
 Such a scene construction was used in the previous example and it is by far the simplest.
 It makes no real difference with building a scene for non-MPI execution besides calling `mp.mpirun` instead or jusr `O.run`.

 For large number of bodies and processes, though, the centralized scene construction and distribution can take a significant time.
-It can also be memory bound since the memory usage is quadratic: suppose N bodies per thread on a 32-core node, centralized construction implies that 32 copies of the entire scene exist simultaneously in memory at some point in time (during the split), i.e. $32^2 N$ bodies on one single node.
+It can also be memory bound since the memory usage is quadratic: suppose N bodies per thread on a 32-core node, centralized construction implies that 32 copies of the entire scene exist simultaneously in memory at some point in time (during the split), i.e. :math:`32^2 N` bodies on one single node.
 For massively parallel applications distributed construction should be prefered.

 In distributed mode each worker instantiates its own bodies and insert them in the local :yref:`BodyContainer`.
 Attention need to be paid to properly assign bodies ids since no index should be owned by two different workers initially.
 Insertion of bodies  in :yref:`BodyContainer` with imposed ids is done with
 :yref:`BodyContainer.insertAtId`.
 The distributed mode is activated by setting the :code:`DISTRIBUTED_INSERT` flag ON, the user is in charge of setting up the subdomains and partitioning the bodies, an example showing the use of distributed insertion can be found in :ysrc:`examples/mpi/parallelBodyInsert3D.py`.